merliotte/secret_number/README.md

+#PIG GAME

 Hey !

-I create a new game : " Guess My Number "
+I create a new game : " ##Guess My Number "

-Try to find a secret number "❓"
+[]Try to find a secret number "❓"

 Good luck 🏆!